 The Fund's portfolio is generally widely diversified among issuers of municipal securities.
 However, to the extent that the Fund has exposure from time to time to the municipal securities of a particular state, events in that state may affect the Fund's investments and performance.
-These events may include economic or political policy changes, man-made or natural disasters, tax base erosion, unfunded pension and healthcare liabilities, constitutional limits on tax increases, budget deficits and other financial difficulties, and changes in the credit ratings assigned to municipal issuers of the state.
-Any downgrade to the credit rating of the securities issued by the U.S. government may result in a downgrade of securities issued by the states.
+These events may include economic or political policy changes, man-made or natural disasters, tax base erosion, unfunded pension and healthcare liabilities, state constitutional limits on tax increases, budget deficits and other financial difficulties, and changes in the credit ratings assigned to the state's municipal issuers.
+Any downgrade to the credit rating of the securities issued by the U.S. government may result in a downgrade of securities issued by the states or U.S. territories.
 A negative change in any one of these or other areas could affect the ability of a state's municipal issuers to meet their obligations.
 It is important to remember that economic, budget and other conditions within a particular state can be unpredictable and can change at any time.
+As with state municipal securities, events in any of the U.S. territories (e.g. Puerto Rico, Guam, Mariana Islands and the U.S. Virgin Islands) where the Fund is invested may affect the Fund's investments and its performance.